 The process of improving the energy efficiency of an old home will make it more economical and comfortable to live in – it’ll also add to the end value.

 Draught-proofing is one of the cheapest and most efficient methods for saving energy but older homes with single glazing will be more difficult to draught-proof.
 You should also add wall and loft insulation as this makes a massive difference too.
 Upgrading the boiler and replacing old radiators will definitely reduce heating bills.
 Have a professional help you review and install all of this as it can become quite complicated.

 This is arguably the most exciting and enjoyable part!
 Decorating your renovated house.

 Renovating a house is a long process, but when you finally get to decorate it, you’ll feel overwhelmingly gratified.
 Adding the finishing touches to your house renovation is delicate work, and you’ll need a blank canvas.

 This means that the interior walls need to be prepared and painted, wooden floors will need to be sanded, and any woodwork needs to be stripped and finished.
 Check out these décor trends for some inspiring ideas!
 Extending your loft conversion is a little bit tricky, so we recommend checking out our loft conversion checklist.

-If you’re looking for professional building services in and around London, specifically when renovating a house, call us for a no-obligation quote.
+If you’re looking for professional building services in and around Surrey, specifically when renovating a house, call us for a no-obligation quote.